 Having a large down payment also demonstrates to lenders that you are capable of saving money.
 While it’s not proof, it certainly shows that you are a capable, responsible person who is worthy of borrowing hundreds of thousands, or even millions, of dollars.

-We understand that not everyone can generate a large down payment, but if you can bring something to the table, usually at least 10% of the purchase price, you’ll be more likely to get the affordable loan that you are looking for.
+We understand that not everyone can generate or even want to provide a large down payment, but if you can bring something to the table, usually at least 10% of the purchase price, you’ll be more likely to get the affordable loan that you are looking for.

-At San Diego Purchase Loans, however, we have unique highlights that allow us to work around scenarios that might otherwise cause a problem.
+At RPM Mortgage Del Mar, however, we have unique highlights that allow us to work around scenarios that might otherwise cause a problem.

 Now that we understand loan-to-value ratios and the importance of a down payment, let’s look at a few scenarios where we can help.